 Exposure to artificial light, or “light therapy” is a common method of treatment for SAD.
 It may be used alone or it may supplement treatment with medication and/or counseling.
 The exact cause of SAD isn’t completely clear, so the exact mechanism of how light boxes help the symptoms is also unknown.

-For those who are helped by it, symptoms may begin to improve in as little as 3 to 5 days.
+For those who are helped by light therapy, symptoms may begin to improve in as little as 3 to 5 days.
 It can, however, take up to two weeks for the darkness of SAD to begin to lift.

 Choosing a Light Box